arminfriedl/xwim/README.md

 - off

 # Contributing
-While xwim is still in incubator phase (i.e. before version 1.0) it's main repository is hosted on https://git.friedl.net/incubator/xwim with a mirror on https://github.com/arminfriedl/xwim.
-With the first stable release it will most likely move to GitHub as it's main repository.
+While xwim is still in incubator phase (i.e. before version 1.0) its main repository is hosted on https://git.friedl.net/incubator/xwim with a mirror on https://github.com/arminfriedl/xwim.
+With the first stable release it will most likely move to GitHub as its main repository.

-If you want to contribute, you can either issue a pull request on it's Github mirror (will be cherry picked into the main repository) or send patches to dev[at]friedl[dot]net.
+If you want to contribute, you can either issue a pull request on its Github mirror (will be cherry picked into the main repository) or send patches to dev[at]friedl[dot]net.